SiebenCorgie/vola/crates/vola-ast/README.md

 ## Hints

 - There is a `dot` feature in the `dot` module, which lets you translate an AST to a DOT-Graph and safe it as SVG.
+- export `VOLA_BACKTRACE=1` to enable backtraces whenever the AST parser fails.
+Thats really helpful whenever the parser panics, instead of correctly reporting an error.